The Mi A2 - a successor to the A1 that actually feels like a downgrade.

 The speaker's quality is fine enough, despite being a mono.

-The bootloader unlocking process is foolproof & simple : plug PDA to PC, enable OEM unlocking & USB debugging in stock OS' developer options & fastboot oem unlock in fastboot.
+The bootloader unlocking process is foolproof & simple : plug phone to PC, enable OEM unlocking & USB debugging in stock OS' developer options & fastboot oem unlock in fastboot.
 No connecting to internet (if you have the adb/fastboot tools ready).

 The A2's repairability seems somewhat reminiscent of a metal-backed iPhone, as the display is held on by clips instead of adhesives.
 Once the display is off, the components are located in the back shell.
 The USB-C port is in the daughterboard (which is common nowadays), & the volume & power buttons connect via contact pins.